AlyAsad/ecommerce-cloud/README.md

    - The website uses a favicon located at `public/icon.png`.

-## Repository and Deployment
-- **Repository:**
-  The source code is hosted on GitHub and is included in the submitted archive.
-- **Deployment:**
-  The application is deployed on Vercel at [https://ecommerce-aly.vercel.app/](https://ecommerce-aly.vercel.app/).

 ## Additional Notes
 - The application is built as a single-page application using Next.js with the App Router.
 - The database was pre-populated with more than 10 items and 5 users.